sulhadin/last-letter-game/README.md

 you can type an answer or use speechToText library by speaking to computer.

 ## Note
-Instead of a complete OOP or FP approaches, I used an hybrid version of them.
+Instead of a complete OOP, I used fully function based solution and FP like approaches.
-Players and Game are constructed as Objects.
+Players are constructed as strings whereas Game are constructed as Objects.

 ## Structure
 The game structure is built with React hooks. `index.tsx` is the entrance file wrapped with